COSMIC-SETI/cosmic-vla-automator/docs/vlass-automation.md

 ## Approach 1 (easier)

-For expedient development (time is short!), I propose an easier, discrete approach to start with.
+For expedient development, we could follow an easier, discrete approach to begin with.

 ### 1.